 If a negative balance payout fails, then the payout is tried again in 3 business days.
 If your Shopify Payments account displays a negative balance, then you might not be able to issue a refund.
 Refunds are listed as Pending until you have made enough sales to have a positive balance in your Shopify Payments account.
 After your Shopify Payment account has a positive balance, you can successfully issue a refund.

 The refunds or transactions that contribute to the negative balance are listed under your Transactions tab as Pending.
 If you don't have enough sales coming in to clear a negative balance, then there's a possibility of making a manual repayment into the account.
 Depending on the balance, and the duration of arrears, the Shopify Recovery team might get in touch directly with your store owner to address the negative balance, and to keep your Shopify Payments account in good standing.

 If the Shopify Recovery team doesn't reach out, then you can email firstname.lastname@example.org to receive a payment link so that you can make a payment with a debit card, credit card, or wire transfer.

 Can a refund be canceled?

-If the card that you have refunded is expired or canceled, the customer's new card will be credited with the refund.
-In the rare case that the customer doesn't have a new card, the bank will usually send the refund to the customer's bank account.
+If the card that you have refunded is expired or canceled, the customer's new card is credited with the refund.
+In the rare case that the customer doesn't have a new card, the bank usually sends the refund to the customer's bank account.

 Can I refund a chargeback?